 - Unassigned: the relay is always open/off.
-This is the default. - Cooling: the relay controls cooling equipment, such as a fan, and switches on when temperatures are above the set point. - Cooling duty cycle: the relay controls cooling equipment and switches on and then off for specified durations when temperatures are above the set point. - Heating: the relay controls heating equipment, such as an electric heater, and switches on when temperatures are below the set point. - Heating duty cycle the relay controls heating equipment and switches on and then off for specified durations when temperatures are below the set point. - Follow relay / variable: the relay controls equipment that is on when a selected relay or variable stage is on.
+This is the default. - ◆ Cooling: the relay controls cooling equipment, such as a fan, and switches on when temperatures are above the set point. - Cooling duty cycle: the relay controls cooling equipment and switches on and then off for specified durations when temperatures are above the set point. - Heating: the relay controls heating equipment, such as an electric heater, and switches on when temperatures are below the set point. - Heating duty cycle the relay controls heating equipment and switches on and then off for specified durations when temperatures are below the set point. - Follow relay / variable: the relay controls equipment that is on when a selected output (relay or variable stage) is on, and off when that selected output is off. - Timed event: the relay switches equipment on or off at scheduled times each day.